Lipton: The Gallows Book

 Size: 17.5” x 11.4” x 1

-The bizarre similarity in appearances between the figures Stalin & Lipton was the starting point for this gallows-shaped book (when open it resembles the letter ‘T’).
-These two iconic figures, one political and the other commercial, are montaged into 17 hand-drawn images that reference Western politics, history & culture.
+The bizarre similarity in physical appearance between the figures Stalin & Lipton was the starting point for this gallows-shaped book (when open it resembles the letter ‘T’).
+These two iconic figures, one political and the other commercial, are montaged into seventeen hand-drawn images that reference Western politics, history & culture.